-- Lower operation costs- By choosing to centralize warehousing and distribution, the need to pay rent or utility expenditures for different warehouses is reduced.
-In addition to paying more for rent, the need to spend more on new equipment and technologies for each warehouse is also eliminated.
-With these reductions in costs, retailers can now set pricing strategies with more ease due to the more stable nature of its inventory management.
+Reduced operation costs – Operating from one warehouse reduces utility, rent, material handling, and personnel costs.
+With these reductions in costs, retailers can now set pricing strategies with more ease due to the more stable nature of their inventory management.
 This will allow for higher margins or lower prices for customers.

-- Reduced Inbound Costs- A centralized warehouse would also decrease the cost of shipping and transportation because of the ability to bank larger inventories.
-The need to dispatch trucks to replenish the inventory will be less than a decentralized warehouse system.
-This in turn would protect retailers from having the constant concern of high chipping fees.
+Reduced inbound costs – A centralized warehouse decreases shipping and transportation costs because it gives retailers the ability to bank larger inventories.
+There is also a reduced need to dispatch trucks to replenish inventory when compared to a decentralized warehouse system.
+This protects retailers from the constant concern of high shipping fees.

-- Better customer service – By choosing to limit the number of warehouses or distributors, a company can now focus its resources on fewer facilities.
-This means the facility will have the highly skilled workers, the latest technology and the best equipment.
-If all of these are in one facility, the highest quality of service could then be offered to customers.
+High quality standards and customer service – By choosing to limit the number of warehouses, a company can now focus its quality and customer service resources on a single facility.
+This means the facility will have highly skilled workers, the latest technology, and the best material handling equipment.
+With all of these in one facility, the highest quality of service can then be offered to all customers.